PG&E Rates Up 127%.

 - ✓HOA requirements factored into system design

-- ✓Numbers don't change at contract — ever
+- ✓Numbers do not change at contract — ever

-El Dorado County has a streamlined residential solar permit process — most approvals return in 7–14 business days for EDH zip codes (95762, 95672).
-PG&E interconnection typically runs 5–10 days after inspection.
-HOA approvals run in parallel with permit filing in most cases — they don't add to your overall timeline.
-For GridGen installations through Pioneer Community Energy, the enrollment step adds approximately 3–5 business days.
+El Dorado County has a streamlined residential solar permit process — most approvals return in 7 to 14 business days for EDH zip codes (95762, 95672).
+PG&E interconnection typically runs 5 to 10 days after inspection.
+HOA approvals run in parallel with permit filing in most cases — they do not add to your overall timeline.
+For GridGen installations through Pioneer Community Energy, the enrollment step adds approximately 3 to 5 business days.
 We give you a realistic schedule — not a best-case estimate — for your specific address and HOA community when we build your proposal.

 on Your EDH Install?

 Your free estimate is Step 1.
-Takes 60 seconds, no credit pull, and we follow up within 1 hour with real numbers — including HOA documentation requirements, GridGen eligibility, and the full delivery charge breakdown — for your El Dorado Hills home.
+Takes 60 seconds, no credit pull, and we follow up within 1 business day with real numbers — including HOA documentation requirements, GridGen eligibility, and the full delivery charge breakdown — for your El Dorado Hills home.

 El Dorado Hills sits inside the PG&E + Pioneer Community Energy dual-billing zone — and so do your neighbors.
 Same GridGen eligibility, same rate structure, same solar strategy.